TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/49 - Ephesians/Ephesians 1/Ephesians 1.19.md

 ---

-and what the exceeding greatness of his power to us-ward who believe, according to that working of the strength of his might
+and what is the exceeding greatness of his power toward us who believe, according to that working of the strength of his might